Kaitlynpham-ng/spatial-query-algorithms/README.md

 def bbs_divide_and_conquer(points):
-    """
-    Algorithm 3 — Split on median x, run BBS on each half, merge.

-    WHY: smaller trees per half can be faster; merge is linear after sort.
-    HOW:
-      1. Partition points at median x into left / right.
-      2. Build R-tree + BBS on each partition.
-      3. merge_skylines_1d combines the two candidate skylines.
-    """
     xs = [p['x'] for p in points]  # All x coordinates for median median = float(np.median(xs))  # Split plane at median x left = [p for p in points if p['x'] <= median]  # Left half points right = [p for p in points if p['x'] > median]  # Right half points

-    # Edge case: all points share the same x — force a non-empty split
     if not left:  # Edge case: nothing on left of median left, right = right[:len(right) // 2], right[len(right) // 2:]  # Force balanced split
     if not right:  # Edge case: nothing on right of median